 Maryam, how did you develop such a connection with Morocco and decide to launch your businesses there?

 M: My background is in international humanitarian aid, and I was posted to Morocco to run the country office of an international non-profit.
 Morocco was love at first sight!
 So beyond just taking a job, I decided to make it my home, too.
-Its now been 16 years and I still love it just as much as the first day.
+It’s now been 16 years and I still love it just as much as the first day.
 Striking architecture, saturated colors, complex patterning.
 So much inspiration around every corner.

 The Moroccan Home collection is beautiful!
 Tell us a little bit about the inspiration behind it.